Kapsowar

 Kapsowar is a town in Elgeyo-Marakwet County, Kenya.
 Prior to March 2013, it was located in the former Rift Valley Province.
-In 1994, Kapsowar became the headquarters of the former Marakwet district.
-Furthermore, Kapsowar is the proposed headquarters for the Elgeyo Marakwet County.
-Prior to this, the Marakwet and Keiyo people were collectively grouped into the Elgeiyo-Markwet District.
+In 1994, Kapsowar became the headquarters of the former Marakwet district.it also hosts the only girls national school in the county.Furthermore, Kapsowar is the proposed headquarters for the Elgeyo Marakwet County.
+Prior to this, the Marakwet and Keiyo people were collectively grouped into the Elgeiyo-Marakwet District.
 In 2010, the two districts were again merged into Elgeyo-Marakwet County.
-The Marakwet number approximately 200,000 and are a part of the Kalenjin family of tribes, which collectively are the second-largest ethnic group in Kenya.
+The Marakwet number approximately 300,000 and are a part of the Kalenjin family of tribes, which collectively are the second-largest ethnic group in Kenya.

 The fast growing town is located between the Kerio Valley and the Cherangani Hills.
 The land surrounding Kapsowar town is fertile and the elevation creates a mild climate with a temperature range of 70-85 °F (21–29 °C).
 Kapsowar town has a population of 66,684 (2019/census, total population of the Kapsowar town location).
 AIC Kapsowar Hospital, established by Africa Inland Mission in 1933, is largely responsible for the degree of development presently seen in the town.